 Getting started in Pennsylvania

 Launching a homemade food business in Pennsylvania is not easy.
 Applicants must start by checking with local authorities about zoning and code enforcement issues.
 Rules may vary in different jurisdictions.
 Once applicants have local approval, they must submit a detailed business plan to the Pennsylvania Department of Agriculture.
-They also must pass a home inspection, submit samples of certain types of food for laboratory testing, and pay for water testing when water comes from a private source.
-All applicants must agree to keep pets and children away from food preparation areas.
+They also must pass a home inspection and pay for water testing when water comes from a private source.
+To sell acidified or fermented foods, producers must provide the Pennsylvania Department of Agriculture with written recipes, pay for testing in a commercial food laboratory, and receive approval from a food inspector.
 The application fee is $35 and takes three to five weeks to process.
 Detailed rules are available in a 20-page application packet…

 Allegheny County cottage food rules